gjcooper/lspy/lspy/background/01_02-studydesign.md

-###Non-response bias
+### Non-response bias

 **_Non-response bias_** is closely related to selection bias, and to differential attrition.
 The simplest version of the problem goes like this.
 You mail out a survey to 1000 people, and only 300 of them reply.
 The 300 people who replied are almost certainly not a random subsample.
 People who respond to surveys are systematically different to people who don't.
 This introduces a problem when trying to generalise from those 300 people who replied, to the population at large; since you now have a very non-random sample.
 The issue of non-response bias is more general than this, though.
 Among the (say) 300 people that did respond to the survey, you might find that not everyone answers every question.
 If (say) 80 people chose not to answer one of your questions, does this introduce problems?
 As always, the answer is maybe.
 If the question that wasn't answered was on the last page of the questionnaire, and those 80 surveys were returned with the last page missing, there's a good chance that the missing data isn't a big deal: probably the pages just fell off.
 However, if the question that 80 people didn't answer was the most confrontational or invasive personal question in the questionnaire, then almost certainly you've got a problem.
 In essence, what you're dealing with here is what's called the problem of ***missing data***.
 If the data that is missing was "lost" randomly, then it's not a big problem.
 If it's missing systematically, then it can be a big problem.

-###Regression to the mean
+### Regression to the mean

 ***Regression to the mean*** is a curious variation on selection bias.
 It refers to any situation where you select data based on an extreme value on some measure.
 Because the measure has natural variation, it almost certainly means that when you take a subsequent measurement, that later measurement will be less extreme than the first one, purely by chance.

 Here's an example.
 Suppose I'm interested in whether a psychology education has an adverse effect on very smart kids.
 To do this, I find the 20 psych I students with the best high school grades and look at how well they're doing at university.
 It turns out that they're doing a lot better than average, but they're not topping the class at university, even though they did top their classes at high school.
 What's going on?
 The natural first thought is that this must mean that the psychology classes must be having an adverse effect on those students.
 However, while that might very well be the explanation, it's more likely that what you're seeing is an example of "regression to the mean".
 To see how it works, let's take a moment to think about what is required to get the best mark in a class, regardless of whether that class be at high school or at university.
 When you've got a big class, there are going to be *lots* of very smart people enrolled.
 To get the best mark you have to be very smart, work very hard, and be a bit lucky.
 The exam has to ask just the right questions for your idiosyncratic skills, and you have to not make any dumb mistakes (we all do that sometimes) when answering them.
 And that's the thing: intelligence and hard work are transferrable from one class to the next.
 Luck isn't.
 The people who got lucky in high school won't be the same as the people who get lucky at university.
 That's the very definition of "luck".
 The consequence of this is that, when you select people at the very extreme values of one measurement (the top 20 students), you're selecting for hard work, skill and luck.
 But because the luck doesn't transfer to the second measurement (only the skill and work), these people will all be expected to drop a little bit when you measure them a second time (at university).
 So their scores fall back a little bit, back towards everyone else.
 This is regression to the mean.

 Regression to the mean is surprisingly common.
 For instance, if two very tall people have kids, their children will tend to be taller than average, but not as tall as the parents.
 The reverse happens with very short parents: two very short parents will tend to have short children, but nevertheless those kids will tend to be taller than the parents.
 It can also be extremely subtle.
 For instance, there have been studies done that suggested that people learn better from negative feedback than from positive feedback.
 However, the way that people tried to show this was to give people positive reinforcement whenever they did good, and negative reinforcement when they did bad.
 And what you see is that after the positive reinforcement, people tended to do worse; but after the negative reinforcement they tended to do better.
 But!
 Notice that there's a selection bias here: when people do very well, you're selecting for "high" values, and so you should *expect* (because of regression to the mean) that performance on the next trial should be worse, regardless of whether reinforcement is given.
 Similarly, after a bad trial, people will tend to improve all on their own.
-The apparent superiority of negative feedback is an artifact caused by regression to the mean [see @Kahneman1973 for discussion].
+The apparent superiority of negative feedback is an artifact caused by regression to the mean [see Kahneman and Tversky 1973{cite}`Kahneman1973` for discussion].

-###Experimenter bias
+### Experimenter bias

 ***Experimenter bias*** can come in multiple forms.
 The basic idea is that the experimenter, despite the best of intentions, can accidentally end up influencing the results of the experiment by subtly communicating the "right answer" or the "desired behaviour" to the participants.
 Typically, this occurs because the experimenter has special knowledge that the participant does not -- either the right answer to the questions being asked, or knowledge of the expected pattern of performance for the condition that the participant is in, and so on.
-The classic example of this happening is the case study of "Clever Hans", which dates back to 1907 [@Pfungst1911; @Hothersall2004].
+The classic example of this happening is the case study of "Clever Hans", which dates back to 1907 (Pfungst 1911{cite}`Pfungst1911`; Hothersall 2004{cite}`Hothersall2004`).
 Clever Hans was a horse that apparently was able to read and count, and perform other human like feats of intelligence.
 After Clever Hans became famous, psychologists started examining his behaviour more closely.
 It turned out that -- not surprisingly -- Hans didn't know how to do maths.
 Rather, Hans was responding to the human observers around him.
 Because they did know how to count, and the horse had learned to change its behaviour when people changed theirs.

 The general solution to the problem of experimenter bias is to engage in double blind studies, where neither the experimenter nor the participant knows which condition the participant is in, or knows what the desired behaviour is.
 This provides a very good solution to the problem, but it's important to recognise that it's not quite ideal, and hard to pull off perfectly.
 For instance, the obvious way that I could try to construct a double blind study is to have one of my Ph.D. students (one who doesn't know anything about the experiment) run the study.
 That feels like it should be enough.
 The only person (me) who knows all the details (e.g., correct answers to the questions, assignments of participants to conditions) has no interaction with the participants, and the person who does all the talking to people (the Ph.D. student) doesn't know anything.
 Except, that last part is very unlikely to be true.
 In order for the Ph.D. student to run the study effectively, they need to have been briefed by me, the researcher.
 And, as it happens, the Ph.D. student also knows me, and knows a bit about my general beliefs about people and psychology (e.g., I tend to think humans are much smarter than psychologists give them credit for).
 As a result of all this, it's almost impossible for the experimenter to avoid knowing a little bit about what expectations I have.
 And even a little bit of knowledge can have an effect: suppose the experimenter accidentally conveys the fact that the participants are expected to do well in this task.
 Well, there's a thing called the "Pygmalion effect": if you expect great things of people, they'll rise to the occasion; but if you expect them to fail, they'll do that too.
 In other words, the expectations become a self-fulfilling prophesy.

-###Demand effects and reactivity
+### Demand effects and reactivity

-When talking about experimenter bias, the worry is that the experimenter's knowledge or desires for the experiment are communicated to the participants, and that these effect people's behaviour [@Rosenthal1966].
+When talking about experimenter bias, the worry is that the experimenter's knowledge or desires for the experiment are communicated to the participants, and that these effect people's behaviour (Rosenthal 1966){cite}`Rosenthal1966`.
 However, even if you manage to stop this from happening, it's almost impossible to stop people from knowing that they're part of a psychological study.
 And the mere fact of knowing that someone is watching/studying you can have a pretty big effect on behaviour.
 This is generally referred to as ***reactivity*** or ***demand effects***.
 The basic idea is captured by the Hawthorne effect: people alter their performance because of the attention that the study focuses on them.
-The effect takes its name from a the "Hawthorne Works" factory outside of Chicago [see @Adair1984].
+The effect takes its name from a the "Hawthorne Works" factory outside of Chicago (see Adair 1984){cite}`Adair1984`.
 A study done in the 1920s looking at the effects of lighting on worker productivity at the factory turned out to be an effect of the fact that the workers knew they were being studied, rather than the lighting.

 To get a bit more specific about some of the ways in which the mere fact of being in a study can change how people behave, it helps to think like a social psychologist and look at some of the *roles* that people might adopt during an experiment, but might not adopt if the corresponding events were occurring in the real world: